Little Boy: Early gun-type design work

+From Thin Man to Little Boy

+As a consequence of the discovery of the Pu-240 contamination problem, in July 1944 almost all research at Los Alamos was redirected to the implosion-type plutonium weapon, and the laboratory was entirely reorganized around the implosion problem.
+Work on the gun-type weapon continued under Parsons's Ordnance (O) Division, for use exclusively with highly enriched uranium as a fuel.
+All the design, development, and technical work at Los Alamos was consolidated under Lieutenant Commander Francis Birch's group.

+In contrast to the plutonium implosion-type nuclear weapon and the plutonium gun-type fission weapon, the uranium gun-type weapon was much simpler to design.
+As a high-velocity gun was no longer required, the overall length of the gun barrel could be dramatically decreased, and this allowed the weapon to fit into a B-29 bomb bay without difficulty.
+Though not an optimal use of fissile material compared to the implosion design, it was seen as a nearly guaranteed weapon.

 The design specifications were completed in February 1945, and contracts were let to build the components.
 Three different plants were used so that no one would have a copy of the complete design.
 The gun and breech were made by the Naval Gun Factory in Washington, D.C.; the target case and some other components by the Naval Ordnance Plant in Center Line, Michigan; and the tail fairing and mounting brackets by the Expert Tool and Die Company in Detroit, Michigan.
 The bomb, except for the uranium payload, was ready at the beginning of May 1945.
-Manhattan District Engineer Kenneth Nichols expected on 1 May 1945 to have enriched uranium "for one weapon before August 1 and a second one sometime in December", assuming the second weapon would be a gun-type; designing an implosion bomb for enriched uranium was considered, and this would increase the production rate.
-The enriched uranium projectile was completed on 15 June, and the target on 24 July.
+Manhattan District Engineer Kenneth Nichols expected on 1 May 1945 to have enriched uranium "for one weapon before August 1 and a second one sometime in December", assuming the second weapon would be a gun type; designing an implosion bomb for enriched uranium was considered, and this would increase the production rate.
+The enriched uranium projectile was completed on 15 June, and the target was completed on 24 July.
 The target and bomb pre-assemblies (partly assembled bombs without the fissile components) left Hunters Point Naval Shipyard, California, on 16 July aboard the heavy cruiser USS Indianapolis, arriving on 26 July.
 The target inserts followed by air on 30 July.